Table of Contents

 There are many instances where a career change would require going back to school, such as if your new career requires a certification or a specialized skill set.
 You also may consider returning to school if you plan on entering a competitive job market or an entirely new industry.
 Even a promotion within the same company may sometimes require some additional schooling.

+At the end of the day, it all depends on the kind of job you're seeking.
 Before deciding to go back to school, you might want to carefully consider what your new job would require.

 Are You Prepared to Live on Less?

 Let's say you've determined that you do need to return to school for your midlife career change.
 This will undoubtedly affect your finances since you now have to find a way to pay for the courses.
 Paying for school out of pocket, without loans, grants or scholarships, could throw a wrench in your budget.

 If you want to go back to school, you may have to find ways to reduce your current expenses.
 Three areas that could help make the most difference (and free up the most money) are: